-A Framework For Cyber Foreign Internal Defense
+A Framework For Cyber Foreign Internal Defense by James Robert Oxford

-For Want Of A Nail, The Kingdom Was Lost: The Struggle To Understand Irregular Warfare
+The Struggle To Understand Irregular Warfare

 Arizona State University

 INTER POPULUM: The Journal of Irregular Warfare and Special Operations

 Inter Populum: The Journal of Irregular Warfare and Special Operations, published by Arizona State University, is an academically rigorous, peer-reviewed publication focused on furthering studies, thought, and discussion on special operations and irregular warfare topics.
 It is published once a year in print (ISSN: 2836-5496) and twice a year online (ISSN: 2836-6034).